-After quite some time in relative culinary obscurity, the success of the New Nordic Cuisine has increasingly put Norwegian food and commodities on the global foodie map.
-As a result, restaurants all over the country have stepped their game up, with great eating opportunities seemingly around every corner.
+After quite some time in relative culinary obscurity, the success of New Nordic Cuisine has finally put Norwegian food and ingredients on the map.
+Restaurants all over the country have stepped up their game, with tasty dining opportunities seemingly around every corner.

-There’s no escaping the weather in Norway – not even in the larger cities.
-The temperature and weather conditions may change relatively fast during the season, from the final bursts of summer to equally windy and rainy days (and snowfall closer to Christmas).
-The crispness of the air, especially in the evenings, make for an invigorating experience.
+There’s no escaping the weather in Norway.
+The temperature and weather conditions may change relatively quickly during the season, from the final bursts of summer to windy and rainy days (and snowfall closer to Christmas).
+The crispness of the air, especially in the evenings, makes for an invigorating experience.

-And of course: If the weather gods should act in particularly unforgiving ways, there’s always the opportunity to watch it comfortably from the Great Indoors.
+And of course: If the weather gods should act in particularly unforgiving ways, you always have the opportunity to watch the rain comfortably from the Great Indoors.

 Speaking of indoor activities: As the summer festivals turn into fading memories, various music venues, theatres and galleries come to life once again after hibernating through the sunny season.

 Oslo has been considered among the greatest concert cities in Northern Europe for quite a while, and several other Norwegian cities are following its lead.
-Film, food, literature, theatre and other cultural expressions are being celebrated as well, with an abundance of festivals throughout the fall.
+Film, food, literature, theatre and other cultural events are held, with an abundance of festivals throughout the autumn.

 Back to top